R-7: INTERNATIONAL TRAVEL POLICY FOR PENN STATE UNDERGRADUATE STUDENTS

 - Students petitioning for a waiver to study on an Education Abroad-affiliated program will complete the petition on-line as part of the program application process.

-- Students petitioning to undertake independent travel, activities or research with the support of University funds will complete the petition at least six months in advance of the planned departure date.
+- Students petitioning to undertake independent travel, activities or research with the support of University funds will complete the Student Travel Petition Waiver Form at least six months in advance of the planned departure date.

-- Faculty members leading a short-term program should submit the petition at least six months in advance of the planned departure date.
+- Faculty members leading a short-term program should submit the Petition Form for Waiver for Study in Countries with a Travel Warning at least six months in advance of the planned departure date.
 The petition requires approval of the dean or chancellor or designee, in consultation with the appropriate unit head.

 - A Standing Advisory Committee formed by the Vice Provost for Global Programs will review proposals from faculty members and students proposing educational programs including research or study that involves travel in countries under active Department of State Travel Warnings.
 The Committee is chaired by the University Office of Global Program's (UOGP) Executive Director of Education Abroad.